 14. You isolate your partner

-Keeping your partner away from her friends or family or prohibiting her from making new friends is a method of control.
-If you are making your partner choose between “them” or “you,” or you claim you don’t trust her friends and don’t want to be around them is an attempt to isolate your partner.
+Keeping your partner away from her friends or family or prohibiting her from making new friends is control.
+If you are making your partner choose between “them” or “you” this is an attempt to isolate your partner.
 You don’t want anyone else to have more influence on her than you do.

 15. You lie frequently